Project CARS 3

 Project CARS 3 is a racing video game developed by Codemasters subsidiary Slightly Mad Studios and published by Bandai Namco Entertainment.
-It was first released on 28 August 2020 for PlayStation 4, Windows, and Xbox One.
-The game was poorly received by the public, being criticized for a departure from its features compared to its predecessors.
-It is the last title in the Project CARS series as the development for the fourth installment was cancelled by Slightly Mad's owner, Electronic Arts in November 2022.
+It was released on 28 August 2020 for PlayStation 4, Windows, and Xbox One.
+The game marks a departure from the realistic, motor simulation gameplay of the series' first two instalments, with the game featuring more arcade-style racing and simpler mechanics.

+Project CARS 3 received mixed reviews from critics.
+It is also the last mainline instalment in the Project CARS series, as future development of the series was cancelled by Slightly Mad's owner, Electronic Arts, in November 2022.

 Gameplay

 Project CARS 3 introduces more customizable cars that are available to race over 140 global circuits.
 The game also features 24-hour cycles, various seasons, and weather effects.
 The career mode has been rebuilt, with the artificial intelligence being enhanced.
 The game also support VR on PC.
 According to CEO of Slightly Mad Studios Ian Bell, the game is a spiritual successor to the Need for Speed: Shift series, which was also developed by Slightly Mad Studios.
 Having been acquired by British video game developer and publisher Codemasters, which is known for the Formula One series, Colin McRae Rally series and the Dirt series, in November 2019, Project CARS 3 is expected to share some elements from Codemasters' similar genre video game series TOCA, or Grid.
 The game received its first game trailer on 3 June 2020.
 The game also features a refined multiplayer mode.

 Unlike its predecessors, this game does not feature tyre wear or fuel depletion, and as such, there are no pit stops.
-This has prompted heavy criticism from fans of the series.
+This has prompted criticism from fans of the series.

 Development and release

 Project CARS 3 is still developed by Slightly Mad Studios and published by Bandai Namco Entertainment.
 The development began in the fall of 2018 after the commercial success of Project CARS 2.
 Instead of switching to parent company Codemasters's Ego engine, the game is still powered by the same engine as its predecessors.
+According to studio CEO Ian Bell, it could have been called Project CARS Sideways instead of Project CARS 3 to signpost the series heading in a different direction, but ultimately the call was overruled.
 The game was released on PlayStation 4, Windows, and Xbox One on 28 August 2020.

 New content includes cars such as the Audi TTS, Koenigsegg Jesko, Lotus Evija and the Bugatti Chiron, plus circuits such as Autódromo José Carlos Pace, Circuito de Jerez and Tuscany.